Capacity Building in SS&T – Clusters Pilots

-The NOI should be a short, text-only email addressed to the Manager Academic Relations at the Canadian Space Agency and sent to the following email address: firstname.lastname@example.org
+The NOI should be a short, text-only email addressed to the Manager Academic Relations at the CSA and sent to the following email address: firstname.lastname@example.org

 The NOI will support only the initial screening process that will be described in section 5.1.
 Responses to the notices of intent will be sent within 10 business days of their receipt.

 Only NOI applications that have passed the initial screening process described in Section 4.1 will be further considered to receive the full Application Form.
 The applicants will also be invited to submit further documentation supporting the compliance with requirements.